apandrade/personal-blog/README.md

 npx prisma db seed
 ```

-See `DOCUMENTATION.md` for complete database integration guide with examples for Prisma, MongoDB, and MySQL.
+See `EXAMPLE-prisma-database.service.ts` for a complete Prisma implementation example.

 ## 🎨 Customization